$100M Leads Review (The 9-Figure Lead Secret?)

 Alex shows you how to find your ideal affiliate, convince them to promote your stuff, and structure the deal so both sides win.
 He also includes three case studies you can model directly: a service business, a physical products business, and a local business.

-📌 Keep in mind: If you’re a startup, master the lead magnet and the Core Four first.
+If you’re a startup, master the lead magnet and the Core Four first.
 Lead getters work best when you already have a system that converts.

 4. Advertising In Real Life And The Roadmap

-Unlike most marketing books that dump strategies on you and wish you luck, Alex Hormozi built this section to end that cycle.
+Unlike most marketing books that dump strategies on you and wish you luck, Alex built this section to end that cycle.
 He gives you a one-page advertising checklist.
 ONE page.
 Your entire marketing plan fits on it.

 $100M leads review: One-Page Advertising Checklist